Meet the woman who investigates domestic violence and political assassinations

 “Criminal law has always interested me, because it is quite well-defined and you can feel that you are contributing something, especially for victims of the crimes,” she says.

 Boillat likes to be operational, she tells me, including on the International Humanitarian Fact-Finding Commissionexternal link (IHFFC).
-It’s a nearly thirty-year-old organisation stemming from the Geneva Conventions that has so far carried out only one mission, in which she took part as the only prosecutor.
+It’s a nearly 30-year-old organisation stemming from the Geneva Conventions that has so far carried out only one mission, in which she took part as the only prosecutor.

 An international commission in search of a mission

-That mission, mandated by the Organization for Security and Cooperation in Europe (OSCE), involved investigating an incident on April 23, 2017 in eastern Ukraine.
+That mission, mandated by the Organization for Security and Co-operation in Europe (OSCE), involved investigating an incident on April 23, 2017 in eastern Ukraine.
 On that day, an OSCE armoured vehicle was struck by an explosion, resulting in the death of a paramedic.
 Boillat and her colleagues concluded that the OSCE mission was not deliberately targetedexternal link.

 “The mission we conducted in Ukraine was hailed as a success by everyone, because we were finally able to show that this commission has a role to play on a practical level,” Boillat says.

-“I think we are now on a much more dynamic path, and we must hope that it doesn’t waver, that we don’t have to wait another 10 years before we have another concrete mission.”
+“I think we are now on a much more dynamic path, and we must hope that it doesn’t waver, that we don’t have to wait another ten years before we have another concrete mission.”

 Standing up for an independent judiciary